djwglpuppy/node-mysqhelper/README.md

 #### @get(params)

-This will retrieve data from a specified mysqlsql table
+Retrieve data from a specified mysqlsql table

 **params**